learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 With our "through association", as long as we have properly associated a song to a given genre and that same song to a given artist, our connection between an artist and his or her genres will automatically follow.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-objects-has-many-through-readme' title='Ruby Object Relations: Has-Many Through'>Ruby Object Relations: Has-Many Through</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/ruby-objects-has-many-through-readme'>Has Many Objects Through</a> on Learn.co and start learning to code for free.</p>